aiven/terraform-provider-aiven/docs/data-sources/azure_vpc_peering_connection.md

 ### Required

 - `azure_subscription_id` (String) Azure Subscription ID.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `peer_azure_app_id` (String) Azure app registration id in UUID4 form that is allowed to create a peering to the peer vnet.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `peer_azure_tenant_id` (String) Azure tenant id in UUID4 form.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `peer_resource_group` (String) Azure resource group name of the peered VPC.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `vnet_name` (String) Azure Network name.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `vpc_id` (String) The VPC the peering connection belongs to.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 ### Read-Only